whiteribbonalliance/dashboard-api/README.md

 ## Deployment to Azure Web Apps

-Fork this repository and add the required environment variables to `Application settings` in the Azure web app.
+Add the required environment variables to `Application settings` in the Azure web app.
 Add optional environment variables if needed.

 For deployment, it is also required to add the following environment variables to `Repository secrets` in GitHub: